-The problems above are are the most common reasons that a battery that refuses to hold a charge.
-But, if you still can't find the source of the problem, you may have an issue in another system.
+The problems above are the most common reasons a battery refuses to hold a charge.
+If you still can't find the source of the problem, you may have an issue with another system.
 For example:

 - There may be a problem in the starting system.
 A short circuit may cause excessive current draw and drain your battery.

 - Check the charging system for a loose or worn-out alternator belt, problems in the circuit (loose, disconnected or broken wires), or a failing alternator.